 The Samsung Galaxy M31 comes with a quad-camera setup.
-The primary camera gets a 64-megapixel sensor with an F/1.8 aperture and a 26mm lens. there is an 8-megapixel sensor with F/2.2 aperture and a 12 mm ultra-wide focal lens. you get another 5-megapixel sensor with F/2.2 aperture, and this one is utilized for detecting depth for portrait shots.
+The primary camera gets a 64-megapixel sensor with an F/1.8 aperture and a 26mm lens. there is an 8-megapixel sensor with an F/2.2 aperture and a 12 mm ultra-wide focal lens. you get another 5-megapixel sensor with an F/2.2 aperture, and this one is utilized for detecting depth for portrait shots.

 The camera interface is pretty bare-bones.
 You can swipe to one side or option to switch between modes.
-Also, you can switch among ordinary and wide focal points by tapping on these catches.
+Also, you can switch between ordinary and wide focal points by tapping on these catches.
 The M31 is a little slower while exchanging between these focal lenses.
 In daytime conditions, 16-megapixel images capture plenty of details.
 It handles the colors and exposure well even in tricky lighting conditions.
-If we zoom in on images, edges seem to be sharp enough and the colors are a bit oversaturated like we have come to expect from Samsung smartphones.
+If we zoom in on images, the edges seem to be sharp enough and the colors are a bit oversaturated like we have come to expect from Samsung smartphones.
 But they look good enough.

 The Pics are social Media Ready and colors are bound to catch anyone’s attention, so these saturated colors, serve their purpose.
 The HDR mode on M31 to be exceptionally noteworthy.
 The HDR mode managed to make the overall colors of the image much better.
 Doesn’t make a difference on the off chance that you are catching pictures inside or outside, this phone did incredibly well with the dynamic range.
 The Galaxy M31 catches the best unique range for smartphones beginning at Rs.15,000.

 The 16-megapixel images use pixel binning.
 However, in the event that you need, you can change to the 64-megapixel mode, to catch higher resolution pictures.
 The 64-megapixel images are much sharper and capture more details than the 16-megapixel ones. on the off chance that you are attempting to catch scenes, you should change to the 64-megapixel mode, to catch more details.
 The biggest downside of shooting in this mode is, the dynamic range, contrast, and colors are not that great.
-In bad lighting condition shooting in 64 megapixels might make you miss out on the details in those parts.
-These higher resolution images also take 3-4 times more storage space, I recommend to use them only while trying to capture landscapes or architecture.
+In bad lighting conditions shooting 64 megapixels might make you miss out on the details in those parts.
+These higher resolution images also take 3-4 times more storage space, I recommend using them only while trying to capture landscapes or architecture.

 The wide lens on the M31 is a millimeter more extensive than most other budget smartphones, so it lets you get much a greater amount of the scene in your shot.
-Furthermore, the wide lens is similarly as stunning at dealing with the dynamic range as the essential one, which is extremely pleasant.
+Furthermore, the wide lens is similarly stunning at dealing with the dynamic range as the essential one, which is extremely pleasant.
 Samsung appears to have put some idea and work behind this, which is rare with regards to budget smartphones.
-Also, this is one of the only those phones when I really delighted in utilizing the wide lens.
+Also, this is one of the only phones when I really delighted in utilizing the wide lens.
 The focusing speed of the primary camera is a little slow.
-It takes some time to switch its focus from a near to the far object, but the change in focus is smooth and not abrupt, like on most smartphones in its price range.
+It takes some time to switch its focus from a near to a far object, but the change in focus is smooth and not abrupt, like on most smartphones in their price range.
 The focusing speed is improved by a software update.

 Coming to the portrait shots.
 Samsung calls this mode Live focus.
 They appear to put the committed depth sensor to some genuine work.
 The M31 detects the edges and separated the subject from the background very well.
 Many of the budget smartphones capture fewer details in the actual subject, but that doesn’t seem to be the case with M31.
 The subject has a lot of details, edge detection is on point, even if the subject has complex edges, and no matter how busy the background is, it is separated very well, and is nicely blurred out.
 The M31 is proving to be one of the best in this area.